datanav/docs/terms.rst

-delivery of the Services is changed or new rules or regulations are adopted after the Services have been made available on the market and this prevents SESAM from fulfilling the Customer's instructions pursuant to the Data Processing Agreement in Appendix 3 or other obligation in this Agreement, and/or this requires full or partial termination of access to the Services for a limited or indefinite period of time, this shall be considered as a force majeure circumstance.
+delivery of the Services is changed or new rules or regulations are adopted after the Services have been made available on the market and this prevents SESAM from fulfilling the Customer's instructions pursuant to the *Data processing agreement* or other obligation in this Agreement, and/or this requires full or partial termination of access to the Services for a limited or indefinite period of time, this shall be considered as a force majeure circumstance.
 SESAM is not in any